AdityaSharma911/CodeGeese/README.md

 # LeetCode Scraper Design Overview

-This README consolidates the high-level and low-level design documents for the zero-cost LeetCode scraper.

 ## High-Level Design

 This document outlines the architecture for a LeetCode scraping system designed to operate at zero cost while providing vector search capabilities.
 It summarizes the overall components and their interactions.